 DuPont Nature Center

-DuPont Nature Center opens for the season on April 3, and it’s one of the Delaware Bay’s great locations to view the more than 130 species of birds, fish, shellfish, and more that live and migrate to the shoreline.
-The visitor center includes a remote camera and a viewing screen so you can zoom up close to the shorebirds!
+DuPont Nature Center is one of the Delaware Bay’s great locations to view the more than 130 species of birds, fish, shellfish, and more that live and migrate to the shoreline. (open seasonally)

 Milford Art Stroll

 For a slight change of scenery, but with plentiful bird watching opportunities, visit the Milford Art Stroll for a quaint tour through this artistic village’s outdoor art displays along the Mispillion River.